tkarabela/pysubs2/docs/tutorial.rst

     >>> subs.styles["MyStyle"] = my_style
     >>> subs[1].style = "MyStyle"

-Notice that the subtitle object (:class:`pysubs2.SSAEvent`) and style object (:class:`pysubs2.SSAStyle`) aren't really connected.
+Notice that the subtitle object (:class:`pysubs2.SSAEvent`) and the style object (:class:`pysubs2.SSAStyle`) aren't really connected.
 Instead, styles are referred to by their name in the :attr:`pysubs2.SSAFile.styles` dictionary.

 .. tip:: This means that renaming a style is a little difficult, because you also have to fix all references to the old name.
 The :meth:`pysubs2.SSAFile.rename_style()` method does what's needed behind the scenes.